openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 markup helps assistive technologies, such as screen reader software, to provide information and functionality to people with vision impairments.

-Most of the problem type templates in edX Studio conform to our recommended best practices in terms of good HTML markup.
+Most of the problem type templates in Studio conform to our recommended best practices in terms of good HTML markup.
 You can manually add appropriate HTML tagging even if it does not exist in the component template.
-Depending on the type of component you are adding to your course in edX Studio, the raw HTML data is available either automatically or by selecting the "Advanced Editor" or "HTML" views.
+Depending on the type of component you are adding to your course in Studio, the raw HTML data is available either automatically or by selecting the "Advanced Editor" or "HTML" views.